-- Developing an understanding of why you participate in some acts and focus on your mental processes.
+- Develop an understanding of why you participate in some acts and focus on your mental processes.

 - Delving into subconscious thoughts and physiological responses in a situation

-- You feel like you are ‘meditating on your behaviour’ i.e, having increased awareness of yourself and your actions in any context.
+- You feel like you are ‘meditating on your behavior’ i.e, having increased awareness of yourself and your actions in any context.

 Introspection psychology, introspection is a way of getting a peek inside your mind, which can be explored in-depth in therapy or counselling.
-Therapeutic space allows the client to speak about their experiences and emotions and the therapist can ask appropriate questions which would make the client reflect on their feelings and their connection to their behaviour.
-Analyzing one’s emotion in a vacuum can often get difficult, therefore, therapy is an unbiased place that allows you to objectively look at your subjective experiences.
-Counsellors can facilitate the process to develop insights, identify patterns of behaviour which are unhealthy and understand the way your actions are connected to your thoughts and emotions (mind-body connect).
+Therapeutic space allows the client to speak about their experiences and emotions and the therapist can ask appropriate questions which would make the client reflect on their feelings and their connection to their behavior.
+Analyzing a person’s emotions in a context can be difficult at times; so, therapy is an objective that helps you to look at your lived feelings honestly.
+You can learn new things from a counselor, identify bad models of behavior, and understand how your actions are connected to your ideas and emotions (mind-body connect).

-Introspection is a fine-tuned combination of consciousness and cognition that increases an individual’s ability to be present at the moment and be aware of their thoughts, feelings and behaviour.
+Introspection is a fine-tuned mix of awareness and cognition that improves a person’s ability to be present at the moment and aware of their thoughts, feelings, and behavior.